The Supreme Court’s rejection of affirmative action is one of several factors changing college admissions.

 Legacy Admissions in the Crosshairs

-Institutions with stated commitments to diversity and fairness will be under great pressure from students and faculty to curtail or dispense with legacy preferences.
-The healthier their balance sheets and the more applicants they have to choose from, the likelier it is that they will bow to this pressure.
+Institutions committed to diversity and fairness will be under pressure from students and faculty to curtail or dispense with legacy preferences.
+The healthier their balance sheets and the more applicants they have to choose from, the likelier it is that they will move in this direction.

-In short, rich and highly competitive schools—Amherst, Cal Tech, Johns Hopkins and MIT—have already bade farewell to the custom of privileging alumni offspring and more are certain to follow.
+In short, rich and highly competitive schools—Amherst, Cal Tech, Carleton, Johns Hopkins, MIT, Wesleyan—have already bade farewell to the custom of privileging alumni offspring and more are certain to follow.

 Royal+Blue.jpg